Yakushima in Rainy Season: Why June and July Are the Best Months to Visit Japan's Ancient Forest

 Waterproof boots: Trail runners are fine in dry season.
 Rain demands waterproof hiking boots with grip.

-Pack cover + dry bags: For electronics, extra clothes, and lunch.
+Pack cover + dry bags: For electronics, spare clothes, and lunch.

 Gaiters: For the Jomon Sugi trail, which becomes a stream in heavy rain.

-Quick-dry towel: For wiping camera lenses, glasses, and your face every 5 minutes.
+Quick-dry towel: For wiping camera lenses, glasses, and your face every five minutes.

 The Sound

-This is the detail nobody writes about.
-Yakushima in the rain has a sound that doesn't exist anywhere else I've been — rain on ancient cedar bark, rain on thick moss, rain on ferns, rain on granite, rain on the surface of mountain streams.
+This is the detail almost nobody writes about.
+Yakushima in the rain has a sound that exists nowhere else — rain on ancient cedar bark, rain on thick moss, rain on ferns, rain on granite, rain on the surface of mountain streams.
 It's layered.
 Each surface produces a different frequency.
 The forest hums.

 You can't record it adequately.
 You can't photograph it.
 You can only stand in it and let your nervous system process something primal.

-That's the argument for tsuyu.
+That's the case for tsuyu.
 Not despite the rain.
 Because of it.